denal05/MacademyUIComponentsInM2FreeShippingPromo/README.md

 … However, uiElements cannot have child components, which limits their functionality compared to uiCollection.

 ## Binding data from UI Components to KnockoutJS
 … UI components are often referred to as ViewModels.

+## Create a KnockoutJS template
+… phtml should really just be used for component initialization.

 ## Issues
 - No known issues.